Size18-25 inches (46-64 cm) tall

 - A layer of blubber under the skin helps to keep the penguins warm.
 If they become overheated, blood vessels in the skin fill with blood, bringing heat from within the body to the surface where it is radiated into the air.

-- Featherless patches on face and feet also allow excess heat to escape
+- Featherless patches on their face and feet also allow excess heat to escape.

 - These birds are near-sighted on land but have excellent vision underwater.

 - The penguin often porpoises, plunging in and out of the water, as it swims in order to renew air inside its lungs without interrupting forward progress.

 - It travels at a speed of 4 to 6 miles per hour (6.4 – 9.7 km per hour) while porpoising, but can reach up to about 12.5 miles per hour (20 km per hour) for very short bursts.